GSD Calculator Help

 Digital Aerial Camera:

-Input your desired values into the yellow boxes, e.g. the requested GSD (Ground Sampling Distance) and press CALCULATE
+Input your desired values into the yellow boxes, e.g. the requested GSD (Ground Sampling Distance) and press CALCULATE.All yellow marked boxes are input fields, so you may change the values to your needs.

 The calculator show up some technical information about the selected camera: